gigatesseract/GimageScrape/README.md

 1. `git clone https://github.com/gigatesseract/GimageScrape.git`
 1. Install virtualenv (recommended) `pip install vitualenv`
 1. Create virtual environment `virtualenv env`
-1. Activate the virtual environment `source env/bin/activate` (You can deactivate it by `source deactivate`)
+1. Activate the virtual environment `source env/bin/activate` (You can deactivate it by `deactivate`)
 1. Install requirements. `pip install -r requirements.txt`
 1. Populate _to_search.txt_ with your search queries.
 Make sure each query is in a new line.
 See _to_search.txt_ for more details.
 Supports space separated queries.
 1. `cd googleScraper`